 \section{ReTraceQA}

-In this section, we introduce \textsc{ReTraceQA}, our novel gold benchmark designed to assess the ability of LLMs to determine whether a reasoning trace of a SLM is correct, or to identify the specific step where an error occurs.
-Specifically, Section \ref{sec:task} provides the formal task definition, Section \ref{sec:dataset-selection} describes the datasets selected for the benchmark, Section \ref{sec:solution-generation} explains how reasoning traces are generated using a range of SLMs, Section \ref{sec:solution-reformatting} explains how we divide the reasoning traces into discrete steps, Section \ref{sec:human-annotation} details the human annotation process used to construct the resulting resource, and, finally, Section \ref{sec:benchmark-stats} presents descriptive statistics of our benchmark.
-Figure \ref{fig:retraceqa} shows the whole pipeline together with an example of annotation.
+In this section, we introduce \textsc{ReTraceQA}, our novel gold benchmark designed to assess the ability of LLMs to determine whether a reasoning trace of an SLM is correct, or if it is not, to identify the specific step where an error occurs.
+In the following, Section \ref{sec:task} provides the formal task definition, Section \ref{sec:dataset-selection} describes the datasets selected for the benchmark, Section \ref{sec:solution-generation} explains how reasoning traces are generated using a range of SLMs, Section \ref{sec:solution-reformatting} explains how we divide the reasoning traces into discrete steps, Section \ref{sec:human-annotation} details the human annotation process used to construct the resulting resource, and, finally, Section \ref{sec:benchmark-stats} presents descriptive statistics of our benchmark.
+Figure \ref{fig:retraceqa} shows the overview of the whole pipeline together with an example of annotation.